Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Singular Soergel calculus for Grassmannians

 where the arrow labeled by $a$ (resp. by $b-1$) is neglected if $a\leq 0$ (resp. $b\geq n+1$).

-In general, there are several possible neat orders for a path $\lambda$, thus the algorithm of Theorem \ref{small} gives rise to several translation pairs, any of which leads to a generalized Bott-Samelson bimodule isomorphic to $B_x^I$.
-Since $\End^0(B_x^I)\cong \bbQ$, we can canonically identify these bimodules via the unique isomorphism sending $1^\otimes:=1\otimes 1\otimes \ldots 1$ to $1^\otimes$.
+In general, there are several possible neat orders for a path $\lambda$, thus the algorithm of \Cref{small} gives rise to several translation pairs, any of which leads to a generalized Bott--Samelson bimodule isomorphic to $B_\lambda^I$.
+By Soergel's Hom formula (\Cref{SHF}) we have $\End^0(B_\lambda^I)\cong \bbQ$.
+Hence, we can identify these bimodules via the unique isomorphism sending $1^\otimes:=1\otimes 1\otimes \ldots 1$ to $1^\otimes$.

 \begin{example} Consider the path $\lambda=(\upath,\dpath,\upath,\dpath)\in \Lambda_{4,2}$.

 Then $(1,3)$ and $(3,1)$ are both neat ordering of $\Peaks(\lambda)$.
 They give rise to the two following different diagrammatic description of the bimodule $B_\lambda^I$: